Frequently asked questions by those considering a Doctor of Philosophy (Arts) or a Masters by Research.

 The Melbourne Scholarships program is one of the largest and most comprehensive in Australia, supporting approximately 3000 high achieving students at the University.
 Scholarships are allocated annually via a competitive selection process.

-For more information please visit the Faculty of Arts Application deadlines and Scholarships and Prizes web pages.
+For more information please visit the Faculty of Arts Graduate research and Scholarships and prizes web pages.
 The Faculty of Arts recognises academic achievement and attracts outstanding students from within Australia and around the world.

 What activities and events can I participate in while I am studying?

 Academic schools offer graduate candidates a wide range of activities and events.
 For more information please check individual school websites.

 The Faculty of Arts has extensive facilities, and offers a wide range of support services for Doctor of Philosophy – Arts and Masters by Research students.